 Student dormitories

+The rooms in the dormitories are double occupancy with shared bathrooms and kitchens; single rooms are not available.
+Students are accommodated in any dormitory available upon their arrival.
 You can find all available information regarding the dorms and contact information for further inquiries on ŠDL’s website.

 Private housing

-For advice on how and where to look for private accommodation in Ljubljana, contact the Student organisation of the University of Ljubljana at is.jl1737175145-uos@1737175145smoor1737175145.
+For advice on how and where to look for private accommodation in Ljubljana, contact the Student organisation of the University of Ljubljana at is.jl1765288983-uos@1765288983smoor1765288983.

 You can also look for accommodation at the following websites: